harrytraynor/Power-Automate/README.md

 # Power-Automate
-Repository full of random flows I have made in Power Automate.
+Repository full of Flows for Power Automate.

 ## List of Flows
 ### Emails